WHAT IS HYPNOSIS?

 What is powerful about this state is that it seems whilst in this relaxed condition it is possible to gain access to the subconscious mind – through the imagination.

 In this hypnotic state it appears that the mind cannot tell the difference between what is imagined and what is real.
-What is imagined can quickly become real.

 It is a wonderful and incredible tool for bringing about changes that for whatever reason our conscious minds are blocking us from achieving.